nealstewart/training/README.md

 yourself with Tradeshift technologies, so when you find an area of a technology that interests you, follow that interest and learn.

-### Git Flow
+### Git Workflow

-1. Requirements are posted in master of this repository
+Pull Requests will be managed using the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)

+The gist of this is as follows

-2. Fork this repository
+1. Fork this repository
-3. Complete work in fork
+2. Complete work in fork
-4. Open Pull Request from fork to branch of original repository, based on GitHub account name:
+3. Open Pull Request from fork to branch of original repository, based on GitHub account name:
   - e.g. trainee-account-name codechallenge-electra:master -> nealstewart codechallenge-electra:trainee-account-name

 ### Schedule